xplenty/xplenty-api-doc-v2/sections/add-member.md

 ## Add Account Member

 ### Description
-This call adds a new [user](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/user.md) membership to an account.
-The call sends an invitation to join Xplenty in case the user is not yet a member of Xplenty.
+Creates a new [member](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/member.md) on an account.
+The call sends an invitation to join Xplenty in case the user is not yet a user of Xplenty.

 ### Input Parameters